cello-proj/cello/docs/quickstart.md

 * In window **#1**, ensure you have AWS credentials for the target account.

+* Create a new postgres database.
+This can be done using the command:

+    ```sh
+    createdb argocloudops
+    ```

-* Create a new database and use the `createdb.sql` script to create the relevant tables
+* Use the `createdbtables.sql` script to create the relevant tables and create a new user with read/write permissions.
+This can be done using the command:

+    ```sh
+    psql -d argocloudops -f scripts/createdbtables.sql
+    ```

 * Create an S3 bucket (change the bucket name below) and set it as **ARGO_CLOUDOPS_BUILD_BUCKET** environment variable: